 This initiative will serve to install additional Data Collection Platforms (DCPs) at strategic locations across the coast to continuously collect critical water quality data in areas where oyster rehabilitation work is occurring, or is expected to occur.
 The need for such an expansion of monitoring is great.
 For example, within the over 300,000 acres of public oyster seed grounds in St. Bernard Parish, only one DCP currently exists.
-These additional DCPs should monitor water quality parameters such as salinity, temperature, dissolved oxygen, and pH.
+The map in Figure 2 depicts eight areas where continuous water monitoring would be beneficial to understanding, and managing, oyster populations.
+These additional DCPs would monitor water quality parameters such as salinity, temperature, dissolved oxygen, and pH, at a minimum.
 Costs of this initiative would include both construction and annual operation and maintenance.
-It is anticipated that the U.S. Geologic Survey (USGS) would be the contracted partner to perform this work so that the new DCPs would tie in seamlessly with the current USGS Streamflow Network.
+It is anticipated that the U.S. Geologic Survey (USGS) would be the contracted partner to perform this work so that the new DCPs would tie in seamlessly with the current USGS Streamflow Network, System Wide Assessment and Monitoring Program (SWAMP), and Coast Wide Reference Monitoring System (CRMS) sites.